 - Strengthening exercises should make your muscles feel tired at the end of the routine to be effective.

 - Be mindful of how much weight you are lifting to avoid injuries.

 - Physical activities you enjoy, like sports or hiking, are an easy way to incorporate exercise into your routine.

 Exercising regularly can relieve stress and reduce symptoms of depression, anxiety, phobias and even schizophrenia.
 Incorporating exercise into your daily routine is a great way to support your treatment.

 Find out how counseling can improve your life by visiting one of our counseling centers.
-We have counseling centers in Kissimmee, Longwood and St. Cloud, Florida, as well as a counseling center in Chattanooga.
+We have counseling centers in Kissimmee, Longwood and St. Cloud, Florida, as well as a counseling centers in Chattanooga and Memphis.
 Contact us if you’re ready to make a change.